John Daly (golfer): Lawsuits

 In 2005, Daly sued the Florida Times-Union for libel after a columnist claimed Daly "failed the scoundrel sniff test."
 A judge threw out the case in 2009, saying that Daly had failed to prove the basis of the libel claim: namely, that the statements were untrue.
 Daly was also ordered by a judge to pay the newspaper over $300,000 in legal fees.

-Politics
+In 2008, Daly sued Hippo Golf for using his name on a golf club they were selling without his permission.
+The judge ruled in favor of Daly.
+However, the judge also denied the motion for Hippo Golf to pay Daly any damages.

+In 2010, Daly sued a children's charity and the PGA Tour for $100 million from an injury he sustained at the 2007 Honda Classic.
+As of 2015, the litigation is still ongoing.

+Political views and activism

 Daly is a Republican and vocal supporter of Donald Trump.

 Daly has advocated for the legalization of cannabis in Arkansas, endorsing a ballot measure in 2022 that he said would create "millions in new funding for our police, ... thousands of good jobs, [and] revenue for our state".

 Video games

-Daly became the first of two real people to make an appearance in the Everybody's Golf series, appearing in the third installment, Hot Shots Golf 3; the other is Shigeki Maruyama who appeared in Everybody's Golf 5.
+Daly became the first of two real people to make an appearance in the Everybody's Golf series, appearing in the third installment, Hot Shots Golf 3; the other is Shigeki Maruyama, who appeared in Everybody's Golf 5.

 He also appears in the popular arcade golf game Golden Tee.

 He appeared in the Tiger Woods PGA Tour video game series from 2004 to 2009.

+In 2010, Daly partnered with publisher Oxygen Games for John Daly's Prostroke Golf for the Xbox 360, PS3, and PC.
+In the game, John Daly is both an instructor and an opponent for players across twelve courses modeled after real-world courses.